VVUQ · Module 5 of 10

 Portfolio task

-For a real validation, estimate the numerical, input, and experimental uncertainties, combine them into uval, and report the result as E ± uval with a validated-or-not verdict.
+For a real validation, estimate the numerical, input, and experimental standard uncertainties, state the basis of each, combine them into uval, and report E, uval, and R with a statement of what the comparison resolves for that quantity and condition.

 09